prestonhuss42-commits/personal-finance-manager/README.md

-# personal-finance-manager
+Personal Finance Manager

-A clean, responsive Personal Finance Manager web app that lets users set a budget, track incomes and expenses, and see remaining budget in real-time.
-Features include data persistence with local Storage and transaction deletion.
-Perfect for managing finances simply and effectively.
+A clean and responsive web app to help you manage your personal finances.
+Set a budget, add incomes and expenses, and track your remaining budget in real-time.
+Transactions are saved locally so your data stays after refreshing the page.
+Easily delete transactions as needed.

+Features

+Set and update your total budget

+Add income and expense transactions

+View remaining budget dynamically

+Delete individual transactions

+Data saved in your browser (localStorage) — no backend needed

+Responsive design for desktop and mobile